-- 1. Engagement focused on social and environmental issues in the context of Christian mission and witness. - 2.
-Ensuring that the Fund is managed in line with its Faith Consistent Investment Policy. - 3.
-Proxy voting on corporate governance issues to protect shareholder value and address excessive remuneration. - 4.
+- Engagement focused on social and environmental issues that are a priority for our clients. - Voting and engagement on governance issues to protect shareholder value and address excessive remuneration - 3.
+Setting constraints on investment and exposure to activities considered unacceptable by our clients. - 4.
 Responsibilities under the UK Stewardship Code and the UN Principles for Responsible Investment (PRI).